rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

   - the backup catalog might also be a local catalog on a local attached disk

 - **ID**:
-  - informal tag for the configuration
+  - informal tag for the task

 - **Dont´t add trailing**: `/`
   - by default a trailing `/` is added to both source and destination